-- Have a minimum 2.5 GPA and transcripts of graduation from an accredited 2-year nursing program. - Have successfully completed all pre-nursing courses with a minimum grade of "C". - Have a "C" or higher in English Composition II, core math, and no more than six outstanding core courses.
-You must make a grade of "C" or higher in all core couses. - Transfer credit will not be granted for courses in which a grade of "D" or" F" was earned.
-A maximum of 37 appropriate semester hours of transfer credit will be awarded after successful completion (minimum grade of "C") of NURS 4110. - Advanced placement or CLEP credit in pre-nursing courses is granted according to university policies. - Present evidence of current unencumbered RN license in their current State of practice.
+- Complete a School of Nursing RN to BSN application - Have a minimum 2.5 GPA on a 4.0 scale - Have a "C" or higher in English Composition II, core math, and no more than six outstanding core courses.
+You must make a grade of "C" or higher in all core courses. - Transfer credit will not be granted for courses in which a grade of "D" or "F" was earned.
+A maximum of 37 appropriate semester hours of transfer credit will be awarded after successful completion (minimum grade of "C") of NURS 4110. - Advanced placement or CLEP credit in pre-nursing courses is granted according to university policies. - Present evidence of current unencumbered RN license in their current State of practice. - Current health insurance - Computer proficiency The ability to operate a computer and to understand basic computer language, including a functional level of knowledge and skills related to Word, Excel, and PowerPoint; and the ability to navigate the Web, Web CT, Blackboard and Outlook email